-We started a collaboration with IFPEN on the energy management for hybrid vehicles.
+We have a collaboration with IFPEN on the energy management for hybrid vehicles.
 A significant direction is the analysis and classification of traffic data.
-We have preliminary results on the choice of the routing which amounts to some type of constrained shortest path.
+More specifically, we focus on the traffic probability distribution in the (speed,torque) plane, with a time / space subdivision (road segments and timeframes).